-Conversion to LP / Propane is detailed in the installation instructions provided with the conversion kit.
-Generally, this will require the replacement of the burner orifices and the spring/stem assembly in the pressure regulator.
-In the U.S. if installation is above 2,000 ft., refer to Table 11 (page 37) to determine the correct orifice size and regulator pressure.
-See example below.
+If the installation is in the U.S. above 2,000 ft., refer to Table 11 (page 37) to determine the correct orifice size and regulator pressure.
+See the example below.

 When conversion is complete, verify the manifold pressure and input rate are correct as listed in the Tables.
-Approved conversion kits are listed below: